 “We might be able to triple the recurring income component just from Century City,” he said, adding that recurring income from the office and commercial segment will account for 15 percent of total earnings in the medium term from the current three percent.

-Specifically, the company is creating new office space in Century Spire, Forbes Media Tower and a building in Bonifacio Global City.
+Specifically, the company is creating new office space in Century Spire and a building in Bonifacio Global City.

 “For every major landbank project we have, we’re making a conscious decision to inject recurring income components to the property,” Antonio said.